NathanSass/Catter/README.md

 * [x] Basic error handling and validation for new inputs
 * [x] Splash screen on startup
 * [x] Background image for main activity
-* [ ] Makes a network call to the flickr api in order to use images of cats.
-WIP
+* [x] Makes network calls to the flickr api in order to use images of in the cat detail page.
+Also able to change the cat background photo

 ## Video Walkthrough